AyerCLY/ballot-dapp/Ballot-frontend/README.md

-# Cadena Bank DAPP
+# Cadena
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This is the completed code for the Bank DAPP.
+This is the completed code for the Ballot DAPP.

 ## To Install